Zack Segovia: Texas Rangers

 He signed a minor league deal with the Texas Rangers on August 25, 2014.

 San Diego Padres

 He signed a minor league contract with the San Diego Padres in February 2015.
 He was released on June 21, 2015.

 Acereros de Monclova

-On March 28, 2016, Segovia signed with the Acereros de Monclova of the Mexican Baseball League.
-He was released on June 28, 2016.
+On March 28, 2016, Segovia signed with the Acereros de Monclova of the Mexican League.
+He was released by Monclova on June 28.

 Lamigo Monkeys

 On July 4, 2016, he signed for Lamigo Monkeys of the Chinese Professional Baseball League.

 Chinatrust Brothers

 On February 8, 2018, Segovia signed with the Chinatrust Brothers of the Chinese Professional Baseball League.
-He was released on July 21, 2018, and finished his campaign with a 7.13 ERA and 1.69 WHIP over 77 innings pitched.
+He was released on July 21, and finished his campaign with a 7.13 ERA and 1.69 WHIP over 77 innings pitched.

 Second stint with Monclova

 On August 1, 2018, Segovia signed back with the Acereros de Monclova of the Mexican League.

 Pericos de Puebla

 On April 6, 2019, Segovia signed with the Pericos de Puebla of the Mexican League.